image

 8 Facts About Continuous Improvement Managers

-Additionally, CIMs develop standard business processes in order to create a baseline in which everything can be compared to.
-They develop these standard processes by collecting and analyzing data.
+Additionally, CIMs develop standard business processes that serve as a baseline in which everything can be compared to.
+They develop these standard processes by collecting and analyzing data from production runs and working with production staff.
 Finally, they work heavily with all personnel in the company, recommending and developing improvements.
-They also train staff on new processes to ensure the highest levels of productivity.
+They also train staff on new processes to help ease the transition of new processes and learn from them.

-2. Continuous improvement managers have a knowledge of business improvement techniques
+2. Continuous improvement manages leverage business improvement methodologies

 • Total Productive Maintenance: A holistic approach to equipment maintenance that emphasizes proactive and preventative maintenance to maximize the efficiency of equipment.